monechain/monechain/README.md

 # How to get MoneChain

-Following the steps in our official website or we telegram.
+Following the steps in our official website or telegram.

 # Official Website